graphicsfuzz/get-image-spv/README.md

 1. Download and install [Lunar Vulkan SDK](https://vulkan.lunarg.com/ "Lunar Vulkan SDK").

+On Debian / Ubuntu
    Build the tools with the `build_tools.sh` script provided.
 To test if Vulkan is able to run on your graphics card, you can also run the `build_examples.sh` script and then try to run the **cube** example found in examples/build

+On Windows:
+   Everything should work out of the box.
+Run the **cube** example from the bin folder to test if your graphic card is Vulkan capable.

 2. Install dependencies (NOTE: please update the README if need be!):